alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/pex-to-the-rescue.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-As you can see I changed the MaxConstraintSolverTime to 2 so Pex can spend more time to analyze my function, now I can simply right click Pex generated class, and select â€œRun Pex explorationâ€ to explore again the method with this new setting.
+As you can see I changed the MaxConstraintSolverTime to 2 so Pex can spend more time to analyze my function, now I can simply right click Pex generated class, and select *Run Pex exploration* to explore again the method with this new setting.
 Now Pex can do a more deep analysis (this does not means that will always find more errors).

 Pex is really good to find input pattern that makes your code fail:

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb17.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image17.png)

-I'm sure I never think to pass 1\*\*\*\*\0 to my routine :D. After some correction you usually find that inputs that makes your code fail are really strange, and you can tell â€œOk, it is enoughâ€, if someone passes â€œ1\*\*\*\*\*\0â€ he should really got an exception as result, but in the end Pex is exceptional in finding obvious failing path in your code.
+I'm sure I never think to pass 1\*\*\*\*\0 to my routine :D. After some correction you usually find that inputs that makes your code fail are really strange, and you can tell *Ok, it is enough*, if someone passes *1\*\*\*\*\*\0* he should really got an exception as result, but in the end Pex is exceptional in finding obvious failing path in your code.

 alk.